Blackacidevil: Album title

 Danzig has not publicly explained the meaning of the album's title.
 Various theories have been advanced, including it being a play on the phrase "black as a devil", with the words "black acid devil" (or black acid evil) run together in a portmanteau.
 Tickets for Danzig's Halloween 1996 special $6.66 show at Detroit's State Theatre had the phrase "Black Acid Devil" printed on them.

 Artwork and packaging

 The liner notes feature artwork by Joseph Cultice.
 The re-released version of the album features a new cover by Martin Emond.

+Through Danzig's new distribution deal with Cleopatra Records, the album was reissued a third time in October of 2021 under Danzig's Evilive imprint; in a limited edition of 10,000 CD copies with new artwork and an embossed black slipcase.
+However, the actual CD enclosed in these copies was actually leftover "new old stock" copies of the original 1996 Hollywood Records pressing.

 Music videos

 Music videos were released for the songs "Sacrifice" and "Serpentia".
 All music videos from the album are featured on Danzig's Il Demonio Nera DVD.

 Reception and controversy

 Blackacidevil was widely criticized for its apparent shift in musical direction and was not well received by most critics.
 Glenn Danzig discussed Blackacidevils reception: "That album worked exactly the way I wanted it to, basically, it shook a lot of stuff up.
 People either loved it or hated it, and we got a lot of new fans from its release.
 Hey, maybe some of the people who only liked 'Mother' dropped out, and I've always said those fans are okay, when you get this big MTV exposure, but they're not permanent fans.
 The core following you have is your most important thing."

 Besides the changes in musical direction, Blackacidevils original release caused more controversy: Danzig's violent music and use of Satanic imagery conflicted with the corporate image projected by Disney, the parent company of Danzig's new record label, Hollywood Records.
 Tower Records' Pulse! magazine created a mock radio advertisement and a cartoon drawing spoofing this odd relationship.
 The cartoon featured Glenn Danzig shaking hands with Disney CEO Michael Eisner at the entrance to "Danzigland" (instead of Disneyland) with the two surrounded by skulls, a child wearing a "666" T-shirt and a horned and fanged Mickey Mouse.
 As a result of the controversy, the label pulled support for the album and the record deal was severed.
 Blackacidevil was the only Danzig release on the Hollywood Records label.
 The master rights reverted back to Danzig soon afterward, laying the groundwork for a 2000 reissue on E-Magine, and a later 2021 limited edition reissue (which was actually a repackaged leftover pressing of the original Hollywood pressing) on Danzig's own Evilive label via Cleopatra Records.